DistrictOfJoban/JCM-Docs/docs/dev/scripting/index.md

 If you are trying to execute a long-running operation (e.g. Fetching data over the internet), you should submit it to another thread/executor.

 If blocks or infinite loops did occur, then the entire script execution will stall as scripts are executed one at a time [*in the same thread*].
-In such situation, you can reset it with F3+T.
+In such situation, you can reset it by pressing ++f3+t++ on your keyboard, which reloads the resource pack and resets the scripting thread.

 #### Interoperability between Java Classes/Methods
 For common function types such as strings, Java and JavaScript have different class implementations, which causes there to be JavaScript strings as well as Java strings.